prpole/dissertation/throughput/main.md

 audacious as drilling "moholes" through the Martian crust to tap the heat at its core.
 By the end of the third book (*Blue Mars*), a third generation of humans native to Mars lounge on the beach of a Martian ocean.
-But just as important to the novel's mission are its economic, legal, political, and social innovations.
+But just as important to the novel's mission are its economic, political, and social innovations.
 The creation of an atmosphere can only happen simultaneously with the challenge of what a Martian constitution will look like, or, more relevant to my purposes, of adapting Earth-based understandings of environmental